tubeFUN/GasWS/README.md

 * In system programming by USBASP

 To-do list:
-* Adding more sensors and appropriate code
 * Adding USSD code support
 * Improving the readability of the code
+* Check the program's resistance to incorrectly entered data
+* Adding more sensors and appropriate code

 ## Status
 Project is: _in progress_.
 Gerber files have been sent to manufacturer.